 HPP test procedure

 Infants were trained, through book-reading, with two sets of words, one presented in isolation and the other sententially.
 However, each infant was tested on only one of the word lists s/he had been trained with, contrasted with a list s/he had not heard before (Unfamiliar).
 All children were tested using the same two lists (List 1 and List 3), which reduced the risk of experimenter bias since the experimenter ran the same condition at test with all infants.
 Thus, List 1 was Isolated and List 3 was Unfamiliar for half the children in Group 1, and vice versa for the other half.
-The same was the case for Sentential and Unfamiliar for Group 2 children
+The same was the case for Sentential and Unfamiliar for Group 2 children (see Figure 1 for the relationship between the different versions of each book and the status of the test lists as trained or untrained/unfamiliar for each group).

 HPP test procedure